vaisala-xweather/open-street-map-db/README.md

 Following our standard Xweather approach - how can we make data work and make sense at each processing step?

+## Motivation

+We have some specific needs for when various data sets are shown to users.
+Those are:

+1. Roads at a lower zoom (more zoomed out) - Vaisala Xweather provides best in the world road weather modeling and having an overview available in a map is beneficial
+1. Electrical Infrastructure - We help protect and model various parts of energy infrastructure and we need to show this information in a visual way.

 ## Tools